Karamu

 The City of Hobart is working to eradicate karamu, but we need your help to find it.

-We need people who live in Hobart, especially those living near bushland or who regularly visit our bushland reserves, to help stop the spread of this weed by reporting sightings of it.
+If you live near or regularly visit our bushland reserves, you can help by reporting sightings of it.

 How to identify karamu